modelon-community/Assimulo/doc/sphinx/source/download.rst

     Available on PyPI, http://pypi.python.org/pypi/Assimulo

 See :doc:`installation` for instructions on setting up Assimulo.
-Christoph Gohlke has also created one-click windows installers for Assimulo which are available `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/#assimulo>`_ .

 To retrieve the latest (develop) version using a subversion software use::